Have I ever told you about WHY I do this job?

 My parents before they had any children!

-I’m trying hard to do this for my boys.
-To get in the picture with them.
-They hate it as much as I do sometimes but I KNOW they will thank me for it one day.
-A camera can capture, when their minds could easily forget.
+I’m trying hard to do this for my boys, to get in the picture with them.
+A camera can capture so much more than that snapshot, when their minds could easily forget.
 If they can look back at photos of us and feel half as much emotion as I do when I look at those above then I’ll be happy.